tablexi/tablexi_dev-generators/rubocop.md

   - Run `rubocop --auto-gen-config` in order to have rubocop analyze your project, and create a `.rubocop_todo.yml` for any deviations
 - Inspect the `.rubocop_todo.yml` contents, and address them, or move them into the `.rubocop-project_overrides.yml` if they are going to become permanent project-specific deviations from the standard.

 ### Situation: Setting up a new development environment

 Each project is expected to run rubocop as part of the PR process, and thus it is highly encouraged that each developer put in place a process to run `rubocop` before they push the changes to github (ie: before triggering the CI build).

-We recommend using git hooks to trigger rubocop.
+#### Development Editor Linters

+Most Editors have the ability to automatically run rubocop, and display warnings inline in your editor.
+This helps you to see the warnings as you change code, so that you can fix them as you write them.

+- [SublimeText](https://www.sublimetext.com/) has support for this through the [SublimeLinter-rubocop](https://github.com/SublimeLinter/SublimeLinter-rubocop) linter.
+- [Atom](https://atom.io/) has support for this through the [linter-rubocop](https://atom.io/packages/linter-rubocop) linter, which depends on [this linter](https://github.com/steelbrain/linter).

+#### Git Hooks

+To run rubocop before pushing to CI, we recommend installing a git pre-commit or pre-push hook into your git project.
+These are available through the `tablexi_dev-generators` gem.

+Note: git hooks cannot be easily committed to the repository, and so they must be installed on each developer's machine manually.
+This also gives each developer the flexibility to choose the workflow that works best for them.

+To install a git hook on your development environment, run:

+`bundle exec rails g tablexi_dev:rubocop`

-To install either of these hooks, run `rails g tablexi_dev:rubocop`, and follow the prompts to install the hooks as you choose.
+and follow the prompts to install the hooks that you desire.

-#### Option 1: git pre-commit hook
+##### Option 1: git pre-commit hook

 Running rubocop in a pre-commit hook provides the following benefits: